chadly/chadly.net/readme.md

 npm start
 ```

 This will spin up a server running at `localhost:8080`.
-The preview server uses `dev.json` for configuration.
+The preview server uses `site.dev.json` for configuration.

 ### Building for Deployment

 In order to build the site to deploy to a static hosting provider, just run:

 ```
-npm run build
+npm run dist
 ```

 and copy the contents of `/build` to your provider.
-The `dist` task uses `prod.json` to configure the Wintersmith build.
+The `dist` task merges `site.dev.json` & `site.prod.json` to configure Metalsmith metadata.

 ## License